-Legacy Labyrinths are a type of labyrinth found throughout the world.
+Labyrinths are found throughout the world.
 They are used for religious, meditative, and spiritual purposes.
-The history of Legacy Labyrinths dates back to over 4000 years ago, and they continue to be used today.
+The history of Labyrinths dates back to over 4000 years ago, and they continue to be used today.

-There are many benefits to walking a Legacy Labyrinth.
-Legacy Labyrinths can help to reduce stress, anxiety, and depression.
-Walking through a Legacy Labyrinth is a great way to reduce stress, promote physical health, and connect with the global community.
+There are many benefits to walking a Labyrinth.
+Labyrinths can help to reduce stress, anxiety, and depression.
+Walking through a Labyrinth is a great way to reduce stress, promote physical health, and connect with the global community.

 How are Legacy Labyrinths Made?

-All Legacy Labyrinths are physically and energetically connected, forming an energetic network that promotes global healing, peace, and understanding.
-The network currently includes six labyrinths in four countries with many more in the planning stages.
+All Legacy labyrinths are physically and energetically connected, forming an energetic network that promotes global healing, peace, and understanding.
+The network currently includes seven labyrinths in four countries with many more in the planning stages.

 How Do I Visit a Legacy Labyrinth?